Hostile Takeover

 J nodded, and the calibration continued like that.
 Tessa’s gentle touch — occasionally applying pressure — testing each region of tactile sensitivity.
 Everything was in order — each success Tessa announced tugged the corners of J’s mouth upward.
 That was good.
 She was good.
 J was in working order; she’d get the job done.

-“We almost done?”
+“We almost done, boss?”
 It came out in a brazen, casual tone.
 J cringed.
 It felt right but… why would a worker ever speak to a human like that?
 She couldn’t leave it at that.
 She had to explain herself.
 But what came out was: “I’m not getting paid leave here, so.”

 J wasn’t getting paid at all — but the human responded well to it, laughing as if they’d shared a joke.